Should you stay at your job and start your business on the side? Or, should you save money and quit your job to focus on the business full-time?

 Or batch cook healthy lunches at the beginning of the week so you don’t end up buying junky stuff to eat quickly.

-Giving you these tips is all well and good, but I actually quit my job to start IWLMBproject.
+Giving you these tips is all well and good, but I actually quit my job before I started this blog.
 So what about successful business owners or bloggers who started out with a ‘side hustle’?

-The Mad Fientist is a FIRE (financially independent, retire early) blogger.
+The Mad Fientist is a FIRE (financially independent, retire early) blogger and podcaster.
 He has an amazingly informative blog and has recorded over 50 podcast episodes with other people who have also reached financial independence.

 I met him last year and he is a thoroughly awesome guy.
 I asked him how he set up Mad Fientist while he worked full-time (setting up a blog is not a quick or easy thing!)